mklabs/mklabs.github.com/yeoman/_posts/2012-10-14-yeoman-meets-jekyll.md

 point for Jekyll.
 So, I started building the thing on @necolas' [jekyll-boilerplate](https://github.com/necolas/jekyll-boilerplate)

+point for Jekyll.
+So, I started building the thing on @necolas' [jekyll](https://github.com/necolas/jekyll-boilerplate)

+### Authors and Contributors
+You can @mention a GitHub username to generate a link to their profile.
+The resulting `<a>` element will link to the contributor's GitHub Profile.
+For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.

 about making the generator to act on on another repository